snudatalab/DoReMe/README.md

 In this work, we propose DoReMe, a domain-aware data selection method for accurate speech classification on a target domain.
 The key idea is to softly select source instances by dynamically assigning important scores to each instance based on two similarities: instance-scores and domain-scores.
 Extensive experiments show that DoReMe achieves the best classification performance.

 ## Requirements

 We recommend using the following versions of packages:
-###This Code is built for pytorch GPU version. we highly recommend you to install pytorch for the GPU version!
  - pytorch==1.13.1
  - tqdm==4.66.2
  - pandas==2.0.3